-Developers of a proposed mixed-use development in south Forsyth are planning to bring new places to live and work to south Forsyth.
+Developers of a proposed mixed-use development are planning to bring new places to live and work to south Forsyth.

 An application was recently submitted to Forsyth County planning and zoning officials to rezone about 119 acres at 2765 Atlanta Highway (Hwy.
 9) near the intersection with Majors Road to master-planned district (MPD) by McDonald Development Company.

 Plans for the development include 88 age-restricted condominiums, over 1,200 parking spaces, two retail outparcels and six industrial buildings totaling 907,550 square feet to create a "Forsyth Technology Park."
 About 25% of the land will be open space, and the backside of the property will abut Ga.
 400.

 According to documents submitted to the county by McDonald, the buildings will cost $85-$90 million, produce $400,000-$500,000 in annual property taxes and provide 700-750 technology, office and distribution jobs.